fastify/fastify-dx/packages/fastify-dx-react/README.md

 ## Usage

 <table>
 <tr>
 <td width="400px" valign="top">

 ### Basic server setup

-assumes you're following [fastify-vite](https://github.com/fastify/fastify-vite)'s convention of having a `client` folder with an `index.js` file, which is automatically resolved as your `clientModule` setting.
-But in order to have a flat initial setup, you can manually set `clientModule` as demonstrated by the [starter boilerplate](), which sets `/client.js` as `clientModule`.
+The [starter template](https://github.com/fastify/fastify-dx/tree/dev/starters/react) follows [fastify-vite](https://github.com/fastify/fastify-vite)'s convention of having a `client` folder with an `index.js` file, which is automatically resolved as your `clientModule` setting.

+If you want flat directory setup, where server and client files are mixed together, you can manually set `clientModule` to something else.
+Note that you'll also need to update `root` in your `vite.config.js` file.

 </td>
 <td width="600px"><br>

-The starter template `server.js` file looks like this:
+The starter template's `server.js` file:

 ```js
 import Fastify from 'fastify'